donpui/mc-mob-father/README.txt

 # Father Mob mod

-Based on skeleton, throws snowball and encourage to go do homework
+Based on skeleton, throws snowball and encourage to go do homework and attack with the book

 ## Basic commands